Don't Worry Darling: Critics mixed as Olivia Wilde film with Harry Styles premieres

 "Unhelpfully, it has echoes of much better films, such as the mid-1970s classics The Stepford Wives and One Flew Over The Cuckoo's Nest, and The Truman Show (1998)."

-The Telegraph disagreed, however, awarding it four stars while being positive about the "hints of Stepford in this citrus-sharp psychological thriller".
+But the Telegraph's Robbie Collin was positive about Pugh's performance and the "hints of Stepford in this citrus-sharp psychological thriller".

 Helen O'Hara of Empire, in a three-star review, wrote: "Pugh is superb, while Wilde confidently steps up to a bigger subject and budget to deliver a slick, beautiful film.
 It doesn't quite stick the landing, but its flight to that point is fascinating."